datalayer/jupyter-ui/jep/README.md

 - JupyterHub: Relies on jQuery and React.js.
 - Nteract: Relies on React.js.

-The goal is to create a widget toolkit that is usable by `React.js` developers, while being `Reactive` and `Collaborative`.
+The goal is to create a components that are usable by `React.js` developers, while being `Reactive` and `Collaborative`.
 The migration plan for an existing implementation has to be `non-breaking`.

 # Reference-level explanation